travis-ci/docs-travis-ci-com/user/languages/julia.md

 Pkg.test(coverage=true)
 ```

-Otherwise it will use the older form:
+Otherwise, it will use the older form:

 ```julia
 if VERSION >= v"0.7.0-DEV.5183"